To support Life University while empowering and enriching the lives of its students’, alumni and friends worldwide.

 Portions of the educational record are defined as directory information.
 These include:

 Prior consent of the student is not required for disclosure of directory information.
-Students names and their Life University e-mail address are listed on the Life University web site, which is updated periodically.
-Students who wish to be omitted from the directory or any other student publication must inform the Registrar’s office in writing.
-This may be accomplished via the Student Advocacy Desk.
+Student’s names and their Life University e-mail address are listed on the Life University web site, which is updated periodically.
+Students who wish to be omitted from the directory or any other student publication must complete the FERPA Opt-Out Form with the Registrar’s Office.
+This may be accomplished via the Student Advocacy Desk

 Life University, recognizing the increasing need for electronic communication, has established e-mail as an official means of communication with students.
 An official Life University e-mail address is required for all students.
-The University has the right to send official communications to the University e-mail address, which is in the format of email@example.com.
+The University has the right to send official communications to the University e-mail address, which is in the format of firstname.lastname@example.org.
 The University expects that every student will receive e-mails at his/her Life University e-mail address and will read e-mails on a frequent and consistent basis.
 A student’s failure to receive and read University communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.
 The effective date of this policy is July 11, 2005.
-If you have questions regarding technology, please go to http://itsupport.life.edu to obtain a current copy of the Student Information Technology Guide.
+If you have questions regarding technology, please review the Student Handbook at web site https://catalog.life.edu/content.php?catoid=14&navoid=1076

-Postage for domestic and international letters as well as domestic packages can be purchased from the postal kiosk located in the main lobby within the College of Graduate & Undergraduate Studies (CGUS).
-Outgoing mail with postage can then be placed in the kiosk dropbox or in the blue USPS mailbox located on the plaza between CUS and the Learning Resource Center (LRC).
+Postage for domestic and international letters/packages can be purchased from Mail Services located in the Fulfillment (Purchasing) Office within the College of Graduate & Undergraduate Studies (CGUS).
+Outgoing mail withpostage can then be placed in the dropbox outside the office, or the blue USPS mailbox located on the plaza between CUS and the Learning Resource Center (LRC).

-Students should refrain from using 1269 Barclay Circle as their return address unless it is for official school business (i.e. transcripts, medical records, etc).
+Personal mail/packages received will be placed into our secure locker storage system (PackCity) and an automated email sent upon receipt.
+Students should refrain from using the official Life University address (1269 Barclay Circle) as their return address unless it is for official school business (i.e. transcripts, medical records, etc).
 In the case of personal mail arriving for students, the correspondence will be entered into our tracking system and an email notification will be sent to your @student.life.edu email address for instructions on pick up.
-After 30 days the mail may be returned to sender.
+After 7 days the mail/packages may be returned to sender.

 If you have questions regarding mail or package shipments, email email@example.com for assistance.